aidantr/FuzzyCRegression.jl/docs/src/index.md

 ![](assets/iris_plot.svg)

 ## Choosing $G$
-The package includes several data-driven approaches to choosing $G$.
+The package provides several data-driven approaches for choosing $G$.
 In particular, the `aic`, `bic`, and `hqc` methods calculate information criteria that trade off the fit of the model against the number of parameters.

 For example, continuing with the iris dataset: